• Portal

 Lakeview Manufacturing interns with their summer projects

-Lakeview Precision Manufacturing hosted students from Central, Hampshire, St. Charles East and St. Charles North high schools as part of Alignment and Northern Kane County Region 110’s summer internship program.
+Lakeview Precision Machining hosted students from Central, Hampshire, St. Charles East and St. Charles North high schools as part of Alignment and Northern Kane County Region 110’s summer internship program.
 Students had the opportunity to design and manufacture prototypes from their experiences.

 Thank you to the Lakeview team for providing this wonderful opportunity for these students.